BatchLabs/Batch-iOS-SDK/README.md

 Manual
  - [Download the SDK](https://batch.com/download/ios)
- - Drag and drop the framework into your project
+ - Drag and drop the xcframework into your project
- - Add `libsqlite3` and Batch to `Linked Frameworks and Libraries` in your project settings
+ - Add `libsqlite3`, `lz` and Batch to `Linked Frameworks and Libraries` in your project settings
- - Add `-ObjC` in `Other Linker Flags`
+ - Add `-ObjC` in `Other Build Flags`
  - Enjoy

 Note: If you can't add `-ObjC`, you can use `-force_load`: